-The International Dyslexia Association (2015) also states that instruction for students with dyslexia should be systematic and cumulative, explicit, and include diagnostic teaching.
+...instruction for students with dyslexia should be systematic, cumulative, explicit and include diagnostic teaching. diagnostic teaching.
 Our instruction is systematic, explicit, and multisensory.
 Student practice is cumulative and controlled.
-The easier, more foundational skills of phonological awareness, phonemic awareness (specifically segmenting and blending individual phonemes in words at first; later, manipulation of phonemes), and letter-sound fluency are taught before moving on to encoding; decoding; and phrase, sentence, and passage reading.
+The easier, more foundational skills of phonological awareness, phonemic awareness

+(specifically segmenting and blending individual phonemes in words at first; later, manipulation of phonemes), and letter-sound fluency are taught before moving on to encoding; decoding; and phrase, sentence, and passage reading.
 Teachers are able to use our complimentary, diagnostic assessments to pinpoint, and then correct, their students' specific areas of weakness in decoding, phonemic awareness, letter-sound knowledge, and sight word knowledge.